-All users should be sure to carefully read the sections Windows XP Professional setup, Windows 2000 setup, and Windows 98 setup which describe actions to take when you turn on the power for the first time.
+All users should be sure to carefully read the section Windows® XP Professional/Windows 2000 setup which describes actions to take when you turn on the power for the first time.

 Setting up your work space

 Establishing a comfortable work site is important for you and your computer.
 A poor work environment or stressful work habits can result in discomfort or serious injury from repetitive strain to your hands, wrists or other joints.
 Proper ambient conditions should also be maintained for the computer's operation.
 This section discusses the following topics: